youcanshine/djangomall/README.md

-# a online mall implemented with django
+# an online mall implemented with django